 Figure 1.28: A Boolean mask to locate duplicate IDs

-Here, dupe_mask is the logical mask that we have created for storing the Boolean values.

 Note that in the preceding output, we are displaying only the first five entries using dupe_mask to illustrate to contents of this array.
-As always, you can edit the indices in the square brackets ([]) to change the number of entries displayed.
+As always, you can edit the integer indices in the square brackets ([]) to change the number of entries displayed.

 Our next step is to use this logical mask to select the IDs that are duplicated.
 The IDs themselves are contained as the index of the id_count series.
 We can access the index in order to use our logical mask for selection purposes.